chaytanc/stu_pd/README.md

 # stu_pd
 Startup predictor.
 Predicts properties of startups using scraped data.
-Scraper kinda finished, neural net in progress.
+Scraper is finished, neural net in progress.
 You will need geckodriver as a binding for Selenium.